Employment at ArborTrek Canopy Adventures

 Summer Season Minimum Pay Guarantee.
 ArborTrek will review hours worked and wages earned (less training hours) at the end of the summer season and guarantee $19.00/hour minimum wage (including tips).
 To be eligible, the employee must complete training and testing, arrive to work on time and be prepared to work daily, and make themselves available no less than 80% of open days from the start of employment to the end of summer.
 The employee must work through to Labor Day, or an agreed-upon date in August, only if the employee is returning to school.
 Complete dates and terms are to be set in the hiring agreement.

 Our business requires that staff are alert and functioning at their best.
 As a result, some ArborTrek locations participate in random drug testing.
 ArborTrek reserves the right to terminate any employee without notice for positive findings or a breach of safety procedure.
 A more thorough employee manual will be provided to each employee upon hire.
 Employees are expected to adhere to all policies inside the manual.
 Failure to meet policies and employee guidelines is a reason for immediate dismissal.
 ArborTrek reserves the right to change, suspend, or cancel without notice, all or any part of our policies, procedures, and benefits at any time as needed.

 ArborTrek Canopy Adventures is an Equal Opportunity Employer.

-No officer of the company will discriminate against a current employee or an applicant for employment for reasons of race, creed, color, religion, sex, national origin, ancestry, sexual preference, age, or any physical or mental disability.
-No officer of the company will discriminate against any employee or applicant for employment on the basis of their status as a veteran of the armed services.
+No officer of the company will discriminate against a current employee or an applicant for employment for reasons of race, creed, color, religion, sex, national origin, ancestry, sexual preference, age, any physical or mental disability. or on their status as a veteran of the armed services.